 Many healthcare providers might remember rumblings of the MATE Act back in 2021, when the legislation was originally proposed.
 Now, effective June 27, 2023, all Drug Enforcement Administration (DEA)-registered practitioners will need to complete a one-time, eight-hour training requirement for DEA licensing (every three years).
 This additional training will help practitioners to screen more people for substance use disorders, treat pain appropriately, prevent substance abuse, and engage in life-saving interventions.

 Need training to meet this requirement?
-MedTrainer offers 40 hours.
+MedTrainer offers more than 10 hours.
 See the courses.

 What Is the MATE Act?

 The Medication Access and Training Expansion (MATE) Act is a byproduct of the Consolidated Appropriations Act of 2023.
 Under the MATE Act, all DEA-registered practitioners must undergo a new one-time, eight-hour training requirement on the treatment and management of patients with opioid or other substance use disorders.
 This requirement applies to both new practitioners and those renewing their licensure.

 The intended purpose of the MATE Act is twofold.
 First, it educates clinicians on their responsibility to prescribe potentially addictive drugs with caution.
 Second, it’s meant to pave inroads into a better understanding of how to fight back against the opioid crisis in America. by requiring additional training focused on responsible opioid use, clinicians should be more cognizant of the ramifications of prescribing them.

 The eight-hour training prerequisite mandated by the MATE Act is surprisingly open-ended and gives practitioners a wide breadth of options for how they’ll meet this new compliance requirement.
 Because it’s required for all DEA-registered practitioners, there are a variety of ways to achieve compliance and a long list of accredited bodies that offer compliance training: